reflex-frp/reflex-gadt-api/Readme.md

 ```

-The `Event` of responses comes, in this case, from a functoin that will take the requests emitted on the previous line and fetch responses to those requests.
+The `Event` of responses comes, in this case, from a function that will take the requests emitted on the previous line and fetch responses to those requests.
 It produces an `Event` of responses.
 We can use either `Reflex.Dom.GadtApi.XHR.performXhrRequests` if we want to send requests using XHR or `Reflex.Dom.GadtApi.WebSocket.performWebSocketRequests` to use WebSockets.
 ```haskell

 >       responses <- case endpoint of